theochem/horton/doc/download_and_install_faq.rst

     ./setup.py install --user

-but something goes wrong.
+or you run nosetests, but something goes wrong.
 Remember, you have installed all your dependencies correctly, so the problems you are facing has to do with finding and using those dependencies.
 Chances are, you have installed the dependencies using different methods, e.g. yum, apt-get, macports, homebrew, pip, and compilation from source.
 You